Dr Julien Dugnoille

 Dugnoille, J. Introduction: Resistance and transformation in animal commodification.
 In: Dugnoille, J and Vander Meer, E. (eds.) (under contract).
 Animals matter: Resistance and transformation in animal commodification.
 Human-Animal Studies Series.
 Leiden: Brill.

-Dugnoille, J. Pièce de resistance: Sartrian existentialism in small-scale farming.
-In: Dugnoille, J and Vander Meer, E. (eds.) (under contract).
+Dugnoille, J. 2022.
+Pièce de resistance: Sartrian existentialism in small-scale farming.
+In: Dugnoille, J and Vander Meer, E. (eds.).
 Resistance and transformation in animal commodification.
 Human-Animal Studies Series.
 Leiden: Brill.

-Research expertise: Human-animal interactons, South Korea, 'wetmarkets', urban anthropology, urban sustainability, ontologies, dogs, cats, meat, slaughter, animal death, commodification, resistance, intersectionality, France, Existentialism
+Research expertise: Human-animal interactons, South Korea, 'wetmarkets', urban anthropology, dogs, cats, meat, slaughter, animal death, commodification, resistance, intersectionality, France, Sartre, Critical Animal Studies

 Regional expertise: East Asia (especially urban South Korea), France, the UK